 • Women saw a 62% increase in arousal at month one and 75% by month two4

-• Women saw a 62% increase in orgasm at month one and 74% by month two4
+• After taking Ristela, women experienced a 62% increase in orgasm at month one and 74% by month two4

-• Women saw a 61% increase in sexual satisfaction at month one and 75% by month two4
+• In the same clinical study, women saw a 61% increase in sexual satisfaction at month one and 75% by month two4

 Today, there are many options for women’s conditions like vaginal dryness and low sex drive.
 The non-hormonal, safe options like Revaree and Ristela could change the name of the game in each woman’s personal and intimate life.
 I would encourage you to give these options your dedicated attention to see how you can improve your daily lifestyle.

 Ristela can be purchased exclusively online at HelloBonafide.com/Laura.
 Ristela is available for a monthly subscription at $45/month plus free shipping.

 Revaree can be purchased exclusively online at HelloBonafide.com/Laura.
 Revaree is available for a monthly subscription at $40/month plus free shipping.

 1Shuai-Bin, Lui, et al. Gynecological Endocrinology.
 2014.10:31:3, 208-213.